runawaybon/CODE_A_BIT_LIT_PEC2020/README.md

 The file named Code_A_Bit_Lit_Team #8 is the final commit file which is our final notebook for our multiple visualisations of the dataset.

-It also contains a video and a temp notebook which were committed at 12 midnight, showing our progress since the hackathon had started.
+It also contains a video, temp and an untitled notebook which were committed at 12 midnight, showing our progress since the hackathon had started.